e-gun/HipparchiaGoServer/README.md

 ### TODO (in vague order of priority)

-* WithinXWordsSearch() needs triple-checking
-* room to improve lemma highlighting
+* room to improve result highlighting

 ### DISTANT FANTASIES
 * vectors